dwilcomb/wilcomb-me/replit.md

 # Overview

-This is a professional portfolio website for Will Comb, a Product Design Leader.
+This is a professional portfolio website for Daniel Wilcomb, a Product Design Leader.
 The application is built as a full-stack web application using React for the frontend and Express.js for the backend.
-It showcases Will's design philosophy, work portfolio, and provides a contact form for potential clients or collaborators to reach out.
+It showcases Daniel's design philosophy, work portfolio, and provides a contact form for potential employers, clients, or collaborators to reach out.

 The site emphasizes a "player-coach" approach to design leadership, highlighting expertise in collaboration, inclusiveness, communication, and transparency.
 It features a clean, modern design with sections for hero content, core principles, work showcase, about information, and contact functionality.